HRLitgroup/n8n-posting-content-tutorial/documents/04-authentication/03-get-access-token-for-facebook.md

 pages_manage_posts
 ```

-5. Click "Generate Access Token" then click button "Copy" to copy your access token
+5. Click "Generate Access Token", then click the button "Copy" to copy your access token
    ![Copy Access Token](../../assets/facebook/facebook-copy-access-token.png)

-## Step 5: Extend access token expire for longer
+## Step 5: Extend access token expiry for longer

-1. From "Tool" -> Select "Access token debugger"
+1. From "Tool" → Select "Access token debugger"
    ![Token debug](../../assets/facebook/facebook-token-debug.png)
-2. Paste your token you are copied into input field then click button "Debug"
+2. Paste your token that you copied into the input field, then click the button "Debug"
-3. Scroll to the end you will see the button "Extend Access Token", click it.
+3. Scroll to the end and you will see the button "Extend Access Token", click it.
-4. You will got the new access token with green color, copy and save it to use later
+4. You will get a new access token with green color, copy and save it to use later

 ## Next Steps